ssb22/PrimerPooler/README.md

 * No rewind control

-* Won't stop the screensaver
+* Won’t stop the screensaver

-* Can't copy/paste or change the font without looking at the source
+* Can’t copy/paste or change the font without looking at the source

 * The terminal program must be simple: think “line-mode interaction with some colours”.
 Full-screen editors etc will _not_ work properly (at least not without further work on the converter)

 * No screen-reader accessibility.
-But as mentioned above I'm assuming the demonstration is entirely optional; people who don't think visually shouldn't need it (I know I don't; I'm just doing this because apparently some sighted people want it).
+But as mentioned above I’m assuming the demonstration is entirely optional; people who don’t think visually shouldn’t need it (I know I don’t; I’m just doing this because apparently some sighted people want it).

 License: MIT